Pottery: Clay bodies and raw materials

 Body, or clay body, is the material used to form pottery.
-Thus a potter might prepare, or order from a supplier, such an amount of earthenware body, stoneware body or porcelain body.
-The compositions of clay bodies varies considerably, and include both prepared and 'as dug'; the former being by far the dominant type for studio and industry.
-The properties also vary considerably, and include plasticity and mechanical strength before firing; the firing temperature needed to mature them; properties after firing, such as permeability, mechanical strength and colour.
+Thus, a potter might prepare or order from a supplier such an amount of earthenware, stoneware, or porcelain body.
+The compositions of clay bodies vary considerably, and include both prepared and 'as dug'; the former being by far the dominant type for studio and industry.
+The properties also vary considerably, and include plasticity and mechanical strength before firing; the firing temperature needed to mature them; properties after firing, such as permeability, mechanical strength, and colour.

 There can be regional variations in the properties of raw materials used for pottery, and these can lead to wares that are unique in character to a locality.

 The main ingredient of the body is clay.
 Some different types used for pottery include: